Officefile

 Beware 'Biased' Switching Sites

-Millions of consumers use price-comparison websites to search for the best deals on everything from car insurance to gas and electricity, but their impartiality has come under question after it emerged that some plan to charge firms to be included in their best-buy tables.
+Millions of consumers use price-comparison websites to search for the best deals on everything from car insurance quote, but their impartiality has come under question after it emerged that some plan to charge firms to be included in their best-buy tables.

 The websites, which are supposed to scan the Internet to find the best financial or energy deals, have soared in popularity over recent years.
 More than 15m people used a comparison website last month (May 2007), thinking it would help save them money, according to Comscore, an Internet analyst.